 Below normal temperatures in the spring can have an adverse impact on total production regardless of the precipitation.
-An early, hard freeze can occasionally kill some plants.
+A hard, early freeze can occasionally kill some plants.
 Prolonged drought adversely affects this plant community in several ways.
 Vigor, recruitment, and production are usually reduced.
 Mortality can occur.
 Prolonged drought can lead to a reduction in fire frequency.